Aquafortis/woo-align-buttons/README.txt

 == Changelog ==

+= 100.5.1 =
+* Custom version - Use with caution
+* This version is designed only for OceanWP Theme
+* Report any issues in support section

 = 100.5.0 =
 * Custom version - Use with caution
 * This version is designed to aid modified themes